KaimingTao/Verilator-framework/README.md

-# Verilator using python tinker
+# Verilator using python tkinter

 This is a example project that shows how to combine python GUI with verilator/verilog simulation.